4ndyZ/OVH-DynDNS/README.md

 ```
 Usage:
   -debug
         Option to run the microservice in debugging mode
+  -dyndns-check string
+        Mode how to check if DynDNS need renewal [api, dns] (default "api")
   -dyndns-domain string
         Domain for the DynDNS Service (default "subdomain.example.com")
   -dyndns-mode string
-    	Mode of the DynDNS service [dual, v4, v6] (default "v4")
+        Mode of the DynDNS service [dual, ipv4, ipv6] (default "ipv4")
   -ovh-ak string
         OVH API application key
   -ovh-ask string
         OVH API application secret key
   -ovh-ck string
         OVH API consumer key
   -ovh-region string
         OVH API region [ovh-eu, ovh-us, ovh-ca] (default "ovh-eu")
   -singlerun
         Option to run the microservice only one time and then stop afterwards.
 Option timeinterval will be ignored!
   -timeinterval int
-    	Time interval in seconds when the service should update the DynDNS records.) (default 60)
+        Time interval in seconds when the service should update the DynDNS records.) (default 120)
 ```

 ## Contributing